Pimlical Android Help

 Create Time Zone

 This is the timezone used by default for the creation of new events.
-In most cases it would be set to to Home Time Zone when you are in the Home time zone and to the current timezone when you are travelling.
+In most cases it would be set to Home Time Zone when you are in the Home time zone and to the current timezone when you are travelling.
 However, you may wish to set the Create time zone to some other time zone (example, you are normally in New York, have just arrived in Denver, but need to add a whole list of events in the Pacific timezone).
+As with CurrentTimeZone, this preference is one that gets automatically changed for you on an Android device if the preference AutosetTimezoneFromPhone is set to true.

 Other issues with timezones